-Pérez Córdova has created conceptual sculptures whose compositions and dynamics poetically point to places that exceed the objects themselves and the space that houses them.
-In addition to paraphrasing familiar stories, these pieces reveal the potential of open narratives that do not determine the viewer's experience.
-On the contrary, they open, on the one hand, the possibility that a story can have personal and profound implications for the viewer, and on the other, that whoever looks at it has the possibility of imagining what is happening beyond his or her own experience: an oscillation between specificity and generalization.
+Conceptual in nature, Pérez Córdova’s sculptural practice offers compositions and dynamics which poetically point to places that exceed the objects themselves and the space that hosts them.
+Beyond the paraphrasing of known narratives, the enigmatic objects created by the artist reveal the potential of less-prescribed narratives: ones that are open and don’t determine the viewer’s experience.
+On the contrary, these narratives allow for the possibility of a story to have personal and profound implications for onlookers, while at the same time allowing them the possibility of imagining what happens outside their own experience: an oscillation between specificity and generalization.

 Tania Pérez Córdova: Generalization is organized by Museo Tamayo, Mexico City, and is curated by Humberto Moro, Deputy Director of Program, Dia Art Foundation (former Deputy Director and Senior Curator, Museo Tamayo).

 Tania Pérez Córdova: Generalization (Oct 1, 2022–Feb 23, 2023) at Museo Tamayo was the artist’s first solo exhibition in a Mexican institution.
 The New York iteration of the exhibition at SculptureCenter establishes an active dialogue with its previous form at Museo Tamayo.
 The iterative nature of the exhibition further extends the artist's interest to reflect on site-specificity, materiality, wear, and entropy.